MaksiRose/paw-and-paper/README.md

 ```

 To get a Discord Token, [create a Discord Application](https://discordjs.guide/preparations/setting-up-a-bot-application.html).
-To get a MongoDB SRV, [create a MongoDB Cluster](https://www.mongodb.com/basics/create-database).
 Generate a GitHub Token [here](https://github.com/settings/tokens).
 The prefix and the colors can be modified by will.